 Current projects include:

-- The effects of shoes on the development and function of the foot
+The effects of shoes on the development and function of the foot

-- Biomechanics of walking and running (especially the foot)
+Biomechanics of walking and running

-- Biomechanics of ventilation during physical activity
+Biomechanics of ventilation during physical activity

-- How physical activity affects inflammation and metabolism
+How physical activity affects inflammation and metabolism

-- Upper body function during walking and running
+Upper body function during walking and running

-- Head stabilization during locomotion
+Head stabilization during locomotion

-- The biomechanics of carrying
+The biomechanics of carrying, digging, throwing

-- The biomechanics of digging
+The biomechanics of chewing

-Many of the above research questions we ask are motivated by an interest in using evolutionary theory and data to find new, better ways to prevent and treat musculoskeletal disease.
+Many of the above research questions we ask are motivated by an interest in using evolutionary theory and data to find new, better ways to prevent and treat disease.
 These currently include:

-- Prevention of osteoarthritis
+Prevention of osteoarthritis

-- How variations in shoe design may help prevent flat feet (pes planus) as well as high-arched feet (pes cavus)
+How variations in shoe design may help prevent flat feet (pes planus) as well as high-arched feet (pes cavus)

-- Preventing running injuries
+Preventing running injuries

-- Treating and preventing lower back pain
+Treating and preventing lower back pain

 Since 2009, we have been working in the Nandi Hills and Uasin Gishu Counties, Kenya, primarily in the city of Eldoret and in the rural community of Kobujoi.
-There we study differences between Kalenjin-speaking people who are traditional subsistence farmers and those who have post-industrial lifestyles.
+Working with the local community, we study differences between Kalenjin-speaking people who are traditional subsistence farmers and those who have post-industrial lifestyles.
 Research questions include differences between barefoot and shod running, the effects of shoes on foot structure and development, how physical activity and muscle strength affects the lumbar lordosis and other aspects of the body, and more.
 This research is in collaboration with researchers at Moi Medical School, including Prof. Robert Ojiambo and Dr. Paul Okutoyi.